sparkflows/sparkflows-docs/docs/installation/installation/python-install-macos.rst

 =============================

-Python is only needed if you need to use Python and the PySpark engine enabled in Fire Insights.
-Python modules in Fire Insights use Python 3.7+.
+Python is only needed if you need to use the PySpark engine enabled in Sparkflows.
+Python modules in Sparkflows use Python 3.7+.

 Check if Python 3.7+ is Installed
 ---------------------------------